ZechengLi19/CIM/README.md

-# Complete Instances Mining for Weakly Supervised Instance Segmentation
+# Complete Instances Mining for WSIS